structured-query-language/structured-query-language.github.io/skyline-or-pareto-frontier-using-SQL.md

 Skyline computation is an essential database operation that has many applications in multi-criteria decision making scenarios such as recommender systems.
 As such, Skyline queries have emerged as an increasingly popular tool for identifying a set of interesting objects that balance different user-specified criteria.

-Given a multidimensional data set, where the dimensions correspond to the criteria that need to be balanced by the skyline query, a Slyline queries returns a set of interesting data points, also called skyline points, that are not dominated by any other point in all dimensions.
-A point $m$ dominates another point $n$, if $m$ is better than or equal to $n$ in all dimensions and strictly better than $n$ in at least one dimension.
+Given a multidimensional data set, where the dimensions correspond to the criteria that need to be balanced, a Skyline query returns a set of interesting data points, aka. skyline points, that are not dominated by any other point in all dimensions.
+A point _m_ dominates another point _n_, if _m_ is better than or equal to _n_ in all dimensions and strictly better than _n_ in at least one dimension.

 The following are few different options for calculating the Skyline or Pareto Frontier or Pareto Front using SQL